 Independently researched and written by the Snow Team, sponsored by the experts at Sunweb

-There’s a reason why skiers and snowboarders from all over the world flock to France: quite simply, it’s got some of the best terrain in the world.
-And then there are its resorts.
-Whether you’re after a quaint, family-friendly ski town or a high altitude modern resort with direct access to the slopes and brilliant springtime skiing, France won’t let you down.
+There’s a reason why skiers and snowboarders from all over the world flock to France: quite simply, it’s got home to many of the best ski resorts in the world.
+Whether you’re after a quaint, family-friendly ski town or a high-altitude mega resort with direct access to the slopes and brilliant springtime skiing, France won’t let you down.

-France is also famous for its geography.
+France's biggest natural advantage is, of course, its geography.
 The Alps offer some of the steepest and most varied skiable terrain on the planet, and the majority of France’s resorts can be found in the heart of this beautiful range.
-And then there’s the après-ski.
-In France, this no longer just means slope-side beers, but parties on the piste (we’re looking at you, Folie Douce), chic cocktail bars, and fantastic festivals, such as the Montreux Comedy Goes Skiing festival, taking place in Les Gets in early 2024.
+Over the years, France has developed arguably the world's richest alpine skiing culture—there's a reason why French skiing terms are used in so many languages, most famously post-slope drinks which are known universally as "après ski".
+In France, après no longer just means slope-side beers, but parties on the piste (we’re looking at you, Folie Douce), chic cocktail bars, and fantastic festivals—including the largest in the Alps, Tomorrowland Winter, which attracts over 20,000 people to the slopes of Alpe d'Huez.

 Alpe d’Huez